 Shortly before Christmas in 2015 HM Revenue and Customs caused quite a stir in the insolvency and contractor world by releasing a policy paper regarding the treatment of capital distributions from Members Voluntary Liquidations.
-A copy of that policy paper can be reviewed by following this link.
+A copy of that policy paper can be reviewed by following the link.

 It is clear that HM Revenue and Customs have "declared war" on contractors and the use of personal service companies.